Robbbo-T/GAIA-AIR-SOFTWARE/README.md

 The GAIA AIR initiative is part of the GAIA DS (Sustainable Development) division.
 The project aims to design and document a comprehensive ecosystem of intelligent and sustainable aircraft.

+The renewed contract between Capgemini and Airbus consolidates a long-standing collaboration in the production of technical maintenance documentation for commercial aviation.
+Capgemini, including its division Capgemini Engineering (formerly Altran), supports Airbus's SID (Customer Services – Technical Data Systems) department in the creation and updating of technical maintenance manuals for Airbus's main commercial aircraft families.

 ## Objectives

 - Optimize the operation through artificial intelligence (autonomous navigation, route planning, predictive maintenance).